-In order to receive wireless data, the transmitter and the Suunto D9tx need to be paired.
+In order to receive wireless data, the transmitter and the Suunto HelO2 need to be paired.
 During the pairing procedure, the dive computer locks on the code that the transmitter has.

 The transmitter is activated when the pressure exceeds 15 bar/300 psi and it then starts sending pressure data together with a code number.
-During the pairing procedure, the Suunto dive computer stores the code number and starts displaying pressure values that are received with that code.
-This coding procedure prevents data mix-up from other divers also using a Suunto wireless transmitter.
+During the pairing procedure, the Suunto dive computersuunto HelO2 stores the code number and starts displaying pressure values that are received with that code.
+This coding procedure prevents data mix-up from other divers also using a Suunto HelO2 transmitter.

-When there is no stored code, the Suunto D9tx displays "cd:--" and receives data with lowered sensitivity from a very short distance only (0.1-0.5m / 0.5-1 ft).
-The flash symbol is not displayed at this phase.
-By taking the Suunto D9tx unit close to the transmitter, it will store the received code and start receiving with full sensitivity and display data received with this code only.
+When there is no stored code, the Suunto HelO2 displays "cd:--" and receives data with lowered sensitivity from a very short distance only.
+By taking the Suunto HelO2 unit close to the transmitter, it will store the received code and start receiving with full sensitivity and display data received with this code only.
+The code is stored until you reset it manually.

-The pairing procedure only needs to be performed once, before the first use.
-You do not need to redo the pairing unless you change the transmitter to a new one, or another diver in your group uses the same code as you.
+The pairing procedure only needs to performed once, before the first use, and you do not need to repair it.

-To pair the transmitter and the Suunto D9tx dive computer:
+To pair the transmitter and the Suunto HeIO2 dive computer:

-- 1. Ensure that the transmitter is properly attached to the regulator's HP port and that the regulator is properly attached to the cylinder. - Ensure that the Suunto D9tx is turned on, and that the wireless integration is enabled in the Suunto D9tx settings (Tank Press is set ON.
-For more information, refer to Section 5.8.3.
-Setting the tank pressure pairing).
-If the Suunto D9tx is in the TIME mode, enter the DIVE mode by short-pressing the MODE button.
-The D9tx should display "cd:--" in the lower left corner of the display. - Slowly open the cylinder valve fully and pressurize the system.
+- Ensure that the transmitter is properly attached to the regulator's HP port and that the regulator is properly attached to the cylinder. - Ensure that the Suunto HelO2 is turned on, and that the wireless integration is enabled in the Suunto HelO2 settings (HP set ON, refer to Section 5.8.8.
+Setting the HP code).
+The HelO2 should display "cd:--" in the lower left corner of the alternative display. - Slowly open the cylinder valve fully and pressurize the system.
 The transmitter starts transmitting when the pressure exceeds 15 bar/300 psi. - 4.
-Take the Suunto D9tx unit close to the transmitter.
+Take the Suunto HelO2 unit close to the transmitter.
 The unit will then quickly display the selected code number and then start displaying the transmitted cylinder pressure.
-The wireless transmitter indicator (blinking flash symbol) is displayed every time the Suunto D9tx receives a valid signal.
+The wireless transmitter indicator (flash symbol) is displayed every time the Suunto receives a valid signal.

-If there are several divers using a Suunto wireless transmitter, always ensure that each diver is using a different code before starting the dive.
+If there are several divers using Suunto with wireless transmission, always ensure that each diver is using a different code before starting the dive.